Edyta Górniak: Eurovision breakthrough

 In 1994, Górniak was the first Polish artist to participate in the Eurovision Song Contest, in which she claimed a highly creditable second place, which still stands as Poland's best showing in the contest.
 Her song was "To nie ja" ("It's Not Me"), which was also released on a single in English as "Once in a Lifetime".

 "To nie ja" proved to be her breakthrough in Poland, becoming there the biggest hit of 1994.
 Górniak was signed to Polish division of EMI.
-Her first studio album Dotyk ("The Touch") was released a year later, in May 1995 and sold half-million copies in Poland.
+Her first studio album Dotyk ("The Touch") was released a year later, in May 1995 and sold half-million copies in Poland, receiving a diamond certification from the Polish Society of the Phonographic Industry (ZPAV).
 It brought new hits "Jestem kobietą" ("I'm a Woman") and the eponymous "Dotyk", which was the biggest Polish hit of 1995.
 Górniak with her powerful voice and original beauty quickly became an idol of young generation in Poland.
 In 1996 she signed a contract in London with EMI International for five albums.
 However, she continued recording for the Polish market, and had three more hits in Poland: Kolorowy wiatr ("Colourful Wind") – Polish version of "Colors of the Wind" from the Disney movie Pocahontas, a club hit Love Is on the Line (which was written by Kylie Minogue) and "To Atlanta!" ("It's Atlanta") – Polish hymn of the 1996 Olympic Games.